thiswillbeyourgithub/Med-pharmacokinetic-simulator/README.md

 2 versions exist:
 * A first one in R using the package `Shiny` to create interactive plots.
 To see examples of it running, please look at the gifs below.
-* A second and much improved version using python and not interactive.
+* A second and much improved version using python and not interactive but with more accurate parameters and cleaner code.

 *keywords : ADHD, ADD, attention deficit, hyperactivity*